-Still there were some nice messages in there, and one in particular caught my eye.
-A faithful reader wrote to ask — plead, really — regarding Town Square, the Voice's online forum.
+Still there were a couple nice messages in there, and one in particular caught my eye.
+A faithful reader wrote to ask -- plead, really -- regarding Town Square.

 Specifically, she wondered: What's it good for?
 Given all the bigots, crazies and negative nellies on there, it seems to be more of a failed experiment than a useful tool.
 Or so she thought.

 I think her message speaks to the concerns of many readers.
 Below is her e-mail, followed by my response:

 I would like to wish you and the ==I Voice== well in the coming year.

 I also want to tell you that I'm seriously considering making a New Year's Resolution not to read Town Square.
 It's a waste of time and resources.

 I would really like to know what you're trying to do with this feature.
 At this point, it offers us no useful info and often no display of even common courtesy by the contributors.
 The same proudly ignorant and often bigoted people seem to be spending all their time just mouthing off.
 Yes, I did see your [Web Link column responding to one of them], several weeks ago, but he's back again with more of the same.

 Possibilities for amelioration: The format of the feature openly encourages this unproductive behavior by not requiring people to provide their real names.
 If they had to do that, perhaps they might think a bit before hitting send.
 Do you think it's worth a try?
 How about limiting the number of times the same person can comment on one story?